Will DUI Show on Background Check?

 Furthermore, when considering traffic offenses as a whole, DUI is considered the most serious in nature.
-Therefore, this crime carries, at a minimum, a misdemeanor charge and may also be charged as a felony in the case of more serious situation.
+Therefore, this crime carries, at a minimum, a misdemeanor charge and may also be charged as a felony in the case of a more serious situation.
 Hence, when a potential employer conducts a criminal background check, any DUI you’ve incurred will be available for their scrutiny; whether they choose to do a driving history check will be irrelevant.
-A DUI will typically appear on both a driving history check, as well as a criminal background check, as it is a matter than is both handled administratively, by the Department of Motor Vehicles, and criminally by the judicial system.
+A DUI will typically appear on both a driving history check, as well as a criminal background check, as it is a matter that is both handled administratively, by the Department of Motor Vehicles, and criminally by the judicial system.

 Will a DUI Cause Problems with My Job Application?

 For most people, having anything appear on their background check is bad news.
 This is especially true of a DUI as it can create a conundrum when filling out job application questions, regarding criminal history.
-A DUI is crime and, as such, shows up in a criminal background check.
+A DUI is a crime and, as such, shows up in a criminal background check.

 While in many parts of the country criminal history questions have been banned from applications, it is not a universal principle.
 Some employers will still include this question, particularly if they are a private company.
 For those filling out applications that still require you to answer, it is important to have a plan of action to answer, without diminishing your chances of being hired.

 It will be important to be honest, as despite it being a traffic violation, it is also a crime.
-Your best course of action should be to explain what happened, if you have the chance.
+Your best course of action should be to explain what happened if you have the chance.

 How Will Severity of DUI Charges Impact Me?